 What This Means For You

-Ultimately, the “points vs. cash back” debate is about what you value more: simplicity or potential.
-For most beginners, the best default choice is a no-annual-fee, flat-rate cash back card.
-It’s a reliable tool for earning on your everyday spending.
-Once you’re comfortable, and if you have travel goals, you can explore the more complex but rewarding world of travel points.
-The best Credit Card Rewards strategy is the one you’ll actually use consistently.
-To figure out which card fits your spending, start here.
+The “points vs. cash back” debate is about what you value: simplicity or potential.
+For most beginners, the best default choice is a no-annual fee, flat-rate cash back card from issuers like Bank of America or U.S. Bank.
+It’s a reliable tool for earning on everything from streaming services to rideshare services.
+Once you’re comfortable, and if you have travel goals, explore a Travel Rewards credit card like the Blue Cash Preferred® Card from American Express.
+The best Credit Card Rewards strategy is the one you’ll actually use.
+To explore specific card options, start here.

 FAQ